-Mercury Villager Models:
+Mercury Villager Repair and Maintenance

 The distributor shaft bearing can become rusty, and seize causing the engine to stall or not start.
 The failed distributor will commonly require replacement.

 The fuel injectors can fail and cause drivability problems.
 Often there is no Check Engine light and the failures can be caused by corrosion of the connector, clogging beyond the point of cleaning, and/or internal failures.

 Mercury Villager QuestionsIs it better to leave o/d on or off?
 It has been on for 3 years (3 answers)

 I was dumb and pulled out the distributor replacement without Marking the location of the distributor and rotor on the engine block. i then istalled the new distributor without using the marking and rotor ect...
 Now my car won't start!
 Can RepairPal fix this?